orientechnologies/orientdb-docs/Studio-Dashboard.md

 # Dashboard (Enterprise only)

 Studio 2.2 includes a new easy to read and single-page Dashboard with costantly updated reports.
 The Dashboard shows a graphical presentation of the current status and historical trends of each node's system joining your cluster.
-Performance indicators are reported in order to enable instantaneous and informed decisions to be made at a glance.
+Performance indicators are reported in order to enable instantaneous and informed decisions which you can made at a glance.

-Here you can see the Dashboard reporting the informations about the status of a cluster composed of two nodes.
+Here you can see the Dashboard reporting the status of a cluster composed of two nodes.

 ![](images/studio-dashboard-screen1.png)